• Skip to primary navigation

 Cinnamon Swirl Bread

-Paleo Sandwich Bread: Toast a piece and top it with smashed avocado and a fried egg for a filling and healthy start to your day
+Paleo Sandwich Bread: Toast a piece and top it with smashed avocado and a fried egg for a filling and delicious start to your day.

 cropped-Overnight-Oats-horiz-kickassbaker.com_.jpg